 Buckinghamshire relative housing costs map

-The map below shows housing costs share of net household income.
-The higher share of income costs take the darker color is displayed.
-An equivalisation scale and different models for income before housing costs and after housing costs may results in a few inconsitencies.
+The map below shows housing costs share of net household income in 2016.
+The higher the share of income costs the darker the displayed color.
+An equivalisation scale and different models for income before housing costs and after housing costs may result in a few inconsitencies.
 Although there are some inconsistencies, it does not change significantly the overall picture of area comparison.